redbrick/open-governance/documents/Constitution.md

 - Treasurer
 - Public Relations Officer (PRO)

-**4.6** The Committee may also be assisted by the following non-core poistions:
+**4.6** The Committee may also be assisted by the following non-core posistions:

 - Vice-Chairperson
 - Graphics Design Officer (GDO)